dovecot/documentation/source/configuration_manual/plugins/fs-compress-plugin.rst

   compress:<zlib_save>:<zlib_save_level>

-See :ref:`plugin-zlib-setting_zlib_save` for information on available compression algorithms.
+See :dovecot_plugin:ref:`zlib_save` for information on available compression algorithms.

-See :ref:`plugin-zlib-setting_zlib_save_level` for information on compression levels and defaults.
+See :dovecot_plugin:ref:`zlib_save_level` for information on compression levels and defaults.

 Optional compression
 --------------------